Emergency assistance available for Northern NSW landholders

 Being fully prepared for a bushfire can help you protect yourself, your family, your livestock and your property.
 It is recommended that you create a bushfire survival plan well before the fire season begins.

-The NSW Rural Fire Service and the NSW State Emergency Services both offer clear instructions and information about the best way to create a plan.
-You can even download a MyFirePlan app from iTunes to help you be prepared.
+The NSW Rural Fire Service and the NSW State Emergency Services both offer clear instructions and information about the best way to create a plan through the website, MyFirePlan, to help you be prepared.

 Fire Bans and Permits